The following tabs provide information that schools are required to publish on their school websites.

 The full GDPR legislation can be found on the EU GDPR website.

-The total school hours for the week is: 29hrs 50 minutes (29hrs 25 minutes) for Reception)
+The total school hours for the week is: 31hrs 30 minutes

 We also operate a full wrap around service: